jskoll/quizzer/README.md

 Linux (or any system with JVM) but is untested in that environment.

 ## Running  quizzer
-Once you have the `quizzer.zip` file downloaded unzip it
+Download a release from this [repo](https://github.com/jskoll/quizzer/releases/tag/1.0.0-beta.1)

+Extact the file (untar or unzip)

 In the extracted folder you will find the executable files in `app\bin`.

 For Windows the executable is `app.bat`

-For MacOS the executable is `app`
+For MacOS/Linux the executable is `app`

 ### CLI Options
 As with most CLI apps this app provides a help options to view all options provided.